Biography.

 She grew up by a lake in the middle of West-Germany still a very divided country back then, with relatives living in the east part.
 She moved to Berlin after the wall came down in the mid 90’s.
 And lived and worked as a Designer, Photographer and visual Artist in a rapidly transforming and uniting Berlin until moving to Honolulu in 2017.

-Her work deals with the reassuring circles of regeneration and transformation.
+Her work deals with the reassuring cycles of regeneration and transformation.
 Inner and outer worlds are explored in this process.
 She uses various mediums to represent the elements and materials Mother Earth has to offer.
-Experimenting and playing is a crucial part in her creative process.
+Experimenting and playing are crucial for her creative process.

 Her larger works are full of detail created in a meditative – and conscious flow state.

-As the viewer moves closer he/she can get lost is a world of shapes and surreal forms, a world of shadow and light.
-When looked at from a distance the image we see can appear as something very different.
+As the viewer moves closer he/she can get lost in a world of shapes and surreal forms, a world of shadow and light.
+When looked at from a distance the image can appear as something very different.
 It comes across as an optical play, zooming in and out is part of the desired process.

 With sometimes contrasting tools and colors she creates „in between spaces“ and leaves emotional and associative responses fully up to the viewer.
-Leaving an open space with as little manipulation as possible.
 By focusing in and out on microstructures and the disorientation it leaves one with, not knowing what’s up and what’s down, she hopefully evokes the question:

 „Where and essentially Who am I“